 In the discussion that follows, you might consider how it relates to concrete examples such as screwdrivers, guns, washing machines, cars, smartphones, or AI.
 They vary greatly in their capability, impact, scope of application, and interaction with our humanity.

 Technology shows that science works.
 There are laws of nature.
 Nature acts in predictable and repeatable ways.
 Thousands of planes fly safely every day.
 Most phones will probably work for years.
-If most of the laws of physics were wrong, a lot of technology would not work.
-The power of technology should inspire awe and wonder at the way the world works, our ability to understand it, and to manipulate it.
+If many of the laws of physics were wrong, a lot of technology would not work.
+On the other hand, let me be intellectually cautious.
+Some technologies may work for reasons different from the currently accepted scientific explanation.
+For example, the explanation of how a specific drug works may change with time.

-Is a technology intrinsically neutral, good, or evil?
+Ethics: Is a technology intrinsically neutral, good, or evil?

 Good.
 By definition, technology makes human life easier or better.
 Furthermore, history shows this.
-Consider the significant improvements in human health and prosperity that have come with more and more technology.
+Consider the significant improvements in human health and prosperity that have come with more technology.
 The creation of technology also reflects human creativity and the desire to improve the lives of others.

 Evil.
 Given humans' propensity for greed, violence, and domination, it is inevitable that any technology will be used eventually by some people for destructive purposes.
+This tends to correlate with technological determinism.

 The neutral position is helpful if it leads us to focus discussions on good and evil ways a specific technology is used or might be used.
-It is unhelpful if it is used to avoid ethical discussions.
+It is unhelpful if used to avoid ethical discussions.

-Most technologies have good and bad uses.
-The extent to which some uses are good or bad varies greatly between technologies.
+Most technologies have good uses and bad uses.
+The extent to which some uses are good or bad varies greatly between different technologies.
 We also need to evaluate the likelihood of good or bad outcomes, often unanticipated.
 The impacts of a technology are multifaceted.
 They include health, environmental, social, economic, and political impacts.

 Our view of humanity shapes our view of technology